oscimp/wr_acorn/README.md

 The patch applied to the White Rabbit PTP Core repository allowing to synthetsize the project for the Acorn CLE215+ as well as the instructions are found in the <a href="patch/">patch</a> repository (tested with Xilinx Vivado 2022.2).

+These procedures were automated by Baptiste Marechal in the ``makefile`` branch of this repository.

 ## PLL gain settings

 From the shell connected to the embdded RISC-V processor, the main PLL gain coefficients (proportional and integral) are set using the command